-We adopted a non-employee director compensation policy which became effective upon the closing of our initial public offering in February 2021 pursuant to which our non-employee directors are eligible to receive cash and equity compensation for service on our board of directors and committees of our board of directors.

-Commencing upon our initial public offering, each non-employee director received an annual cash retainer of \$35,000 for serving on our board of directors.
+We adopted a non-employee director compensation policy which became effective upon the closing of our initial public offering in February 2021 and which was amended and restated in March 2022, pursuant to which our non-employee directors are eligible to receive cash and equity compensation for service on our Board and committees of our Board.
+Each non-employee director is entitled to receive an annual cash retainer of \$35,000 for serving on our Board.

-The chairperson of our board of directors is entitled to a cash retainer of \$65,000 in lieu of the annual retainer received by other non-employee directors.
+The chairperson of our Board is entitled to a cash retainer of \$65,000 in lieu of the annual retainer received by other non-employee directors.

-The chairperson and members of the following three committees of our board of directors are entitled to the following additional annual cash retainers:
+The chairperson and members of the following three committees of our Board are entitled to the following additional annual cash retainers: